 In 2005, the Department of Mental Health developed a plan to establish local consumer operated centers that would build upon established partnerships.
-Called Recovery Learning Communities, or RLCs, these local hubs of information and support are now operating in all six DMH Areas.
+Called Recovery Learning Communities, or RLCs, these local hubs of information and support are now operating in all five DMH Areas.
 It's a new type of model, one that relies on the momentum of the consumer movement and the strong partnership among consumer leaders and DMH that continues to grow.

 What is a Recovery Learning Community?